1965–66 European Cup Winners' Cup

 The 1965–66 season of the European Cup Winners' Cup club football tournament was won by Borussia Dortmund in an extra-time final victory over Liverpool at Hampden Park in Glasgow.
+West Ham United were the defending champions, but were eliminated in the semi-finals by Borussia Dortmund.
 This season of the Cup Winners' Cup was the first instance of the away goals rule being applied in football history.